gillesdegottex/percivaltts/README.md

 Based on Python/Theano/Lasagne, using Wasserstein GAN and training regularization to optimise 2D convolutional layers.

-It uses [Merlin](https://github.com/CSTR-Edinburgh/merlin) for the input labels preparation and the [PML vocoder](https://github.com/gillesdegottex/pulsemodel) for the waveform synthesis.
+It uses [Merlin](https://github.com/CSTR-Edinburgh/merlin) for the input labels preparation and [PML vocoder](https://github.com/gillesdegottex/pulsemodel) for the waveform synthesis.

 <br/><br/>